How and where do I apply for EI Regular Benefits?

 - A Record of Employment (ROE) - If your employers issue ROEs in paper format, you must request ROEs from all your employers who issued ROEs in paper format in the last 52 weeks.
 However, if your employer submits your ROE to Service Canada electronically, you do not need to request a paper copy of your ROE from your employer since they will receive it electronically from your employer.
 On the same day your employer submits it, you will be able to view and print copies of your ROE online using My Service Canada Account.

-- If accessible: the dates (Sunday to Saturday) and earnings for each of your highest paid weeks of insurable earnings in the last 52 week period (of since the start of your last EI clam).
+- If accessible: the dates (Sunday to Saturday) and earnings for each of your highest paid weeks of insurable earnings in the last 52-week period (or since the start of your last EI clam).
 This information is used, along with your Record(s) of Employment, to calculate your weekly EI benefit rate.
 Remember to also report any gross amounts received or to be received including: vacation pay, severance pay, pension, pay in lieu of notice or lay off and other monies.

 - Personal identification.
 This can be your driver's license, birth certificate or passport if you are applying in person.